Kyle Farmer Player Props: Twins vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.7 K/9, the second-best in the league.
+- The Braves pitching staff ranks second in MLB with a collective 9.6 strikeouts per nine innings.

-- The Braves have the eighth-ranked team ERA across all league pitching staffs (3.83).
+- The Braves have a 3.81 team ERA that ranks eighth among all league pitching staffs.

-- Braves pitchers combine to give up 87 total home runs at a clip of 1.1 per game (to rank 16th in baseball).
+- Braves pitchers combine to give up 87 total home runs at a clip of 1.1 per game (to rank 15th in the league).

 © 2023 Data Skrive.
 All rights reserved.